zuriel0001/simple_shell/README.md

 The Simple Shell Project was created by Zuriel Victus Azameti and Chigozirim Uwaezuoke.
 Special thanks to our contributors for helping to improve the shell and add new features.

 License

+**AUTHORS**

+  To generate an author file, create a .sh file ans paste the script bwlow inside.

+  git shortlog -se \
+  | perl -spe 's/^\s+\d+\s+//' \
+  | sed -e '/^CommitSyncScript.*$/d' \
+  > AUTHORS
+  Make sure the file has executable permissions (chmod +x generate_authors.sh).
+Then you can run the script by executing ./generate_authors.sh in your shell.
+It will generate an "AUTHORS" file in the same directory with the filtered list of authors and their email addresses from the Git repository.